ngoctinn/ngoctinn/README.md

-# 👋 Hi, I’m Nguyễn Ngọc Tín
+# 👋 Hi, I’m Nguyen Ngoc Tin
 ### 🚀 About Me
 I’m studying **Information Systems** at Saigon University.
 I love data and technology and want to become a Data Engineer (DE).
 I can learn things on my own, which helps me understand new technologies better.
 <!---